vippsas/vipps-login-api/vipps-login-api-faq.md

 scopes.
 If you click _Show details_ under the graph, you can see total logins for the period and the number of unique users in the selected period.

-Keep in mind that there may be up to 10 minutes delay from whe a login occurs until it appears on the dashboard.
+Keep in mind that there may be up to 10-minute delay from when a login occurs until it appears on the dashboard.

 **Please note:** The statistics are only available for the production environment.